 For her winning essay access, growing 1/3-12 months, Erika Steiner contemplated her brief stay at a French clinic after a hypersensitivity.
 “A few nurses picked up the woman with swollen ft and tried to move her to the leaking chair….
 At one point, she slipped and instinctively reached for my hand, intertwining her soul with my hands for only a second.
 She apologized fast, but I smiled softly and squeezed her hand. ‘Ça VA,’ I said with an entirely atrocious accent.

 “I have been in France for much less than seventy-two hours, so all I knew how to say become this word, ‘It’s okay.’
 (Unfortunately, ‘You are so courageous, your presence is essentially converting me.
-I will wait right here for all time if it means each physician permit you to experience higher.
-Your circle of relatives deserves that,’ was no longer one of the 10 French terms YouTube informed me I had to recognize before going abroad.)”
+I will wait right here all time if it means each physician permits you to experience higher.
+Your circle of relatives deserves that,’ was no longer one of the 10 French terms YouTube informed me I had to recognize before going abroad.).”